 - Texmaker: LaTeX document writer

 Some of the software I use falls under the umbrella of OSGeo, which is an organisation that looks after spatial software like GRASS and QGIS.
-They also maintain a DVD image operating system containing all their spatial projects.
+They maintain an image operating system containing all their spatial projects.
 If you want to try some out, this is an excellent place to start.
-OSGeo also has country specific chapters; as most of my blog readers are from the UK here is the UK OSGeo chapter and Google+ group.
-The local chapters are great for putting you in touch with other users and as a place to ask advice and find assistance and support.
+OSGeo also has country specific chapters; as most of my blog readers are from the UK here is the UK OSGeo chapter.
+The local chapters are great for putting you in touch with other users and as a place to ask advice and find assistance.

 To install the above (and other useful things) on a Debian (Ubuntu) like system, paste the following commands into a terminal.
 The script is tailored for the latest Long Term Support (LTS) version of Ubuntu (16.04, Xenial Xerus) in 64bit, so will likely need adapting for other versions.
 The copy and paste is probably best done in chunks split by the comments (#), which also divide it into different software types.
 The script below requires web access to download software, and you will also be prompted for your password to install new software.